Public Methods

 If the referral is present in ReferralHero with pending status, a successful response

-will return.If the referral unique identifier is not present in the ReferralHero, but the referrer unique identifier is present, a successful response
+custom_event_completedwill return.If the referral unique identifier is not present in the ReferralHero, but the referrer unique identifier is present, a successful response

-with the data of the new confirmed referral will return.If a referral exists but the referral status is not pending, the error
+custom_event_completedwith the data of the new confirmed referral will return.If a referral exists but the referral status is not pending, the error

-will return.If the referral unique identifier is not present in ReferralHero and the referrer is also not provided in the API, the error
+custom event is already completedwill return.If the referral unique identifier is not present in ReferralHero and the referrer is also not provided in the API, the error

-will return.If the referral status is unconfirmed or confirmed, the error
+referer is invalid or not presentwill return.If the referral status is unconfirmed or confirmed, the error

-custom event is already completed
+custom event is already completedand will return.

 When tracking referrals on your App you should ALWAYS send the ACTUAL unique identifier (email, phone number, crypto wallet address, or other ID) of the user in referralParams class Object.